skurtyyskirts/GmodRTX/README.md

 4. **Run the GmodInstaller:**

-   - The installer will guide you to locate your `gmod.exe` and `hl2.exe` files based on the directory you selected above.
+   - The installer will ask you to locate your `gmod.exe` file based on the directory you selected above.
-   - Follow the on-screen instructions to configure the paths correctly.
+   - This will create 'gmod.rtx.exe where you'll launch the game.

 5. **Subscribe to Required Mods:**

    - Visit my [Steam Workshop Mod Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3384083598).
    - Click **"Subscribe to All"** to ensure you have all the necessary mods installed.
+Make sure you don't overwrite your existing mods.

 6. **Launch the Game:**